Because it’s neighbors, not just buildings, who make up a community’s character.

 - Developing tools to minimize displacement risks, and

 - Proposing strategies to preserve historic areas.

-Recommendations from staff and the Task Force, and a summary of public comments will be presented to City Council in Spring 2021 for direction on whether to take these next steps.
+Recommendations from staff and the Task Force, and a summary of public comments will be presented to City Council in October 2021 for direction on whether to take these next steps.
 The Neighborhoods for All coalition is bringing people together to advocate for this process to proceed.

 Older duplexes, triplexes, and fourplexes already play a role in San Jose’s vibrant neighborhoods.

 There are more than 5,500 of these properties in San Jose, with examples in every council district.
 New opportunity housing type homes are legal now in many West Coast cities, blending into neighborhoods where they provide a greater range of affordability and housing choices.
 To solve our housing shortage, we will need to use a range of solutions to create more affordable choices of all shapes and sizes for all our neighbors.

 See maps of where opportunity housing already is in San Jose- and where it is illegal to build today